findify/php-sdk/README.md

 # Findify PHP SDK

-This is a PHP SDK for our JSON API, you can check full documentation here: https://developers.findify.io/
+This is a PHP SDK for our JSON API, you can check full documentation at [Findify Developer Portal](https://developers.findify.io/)

 ## Requirements